baconjs/bacon.js/README.md

 <a name="bacon-property"></a>
 [`Bacon.Property`](#bacon-property "Bacon.Property") a reactive property.
 Has the concept of "current value".
-You can create a Property from an EventStream by using either toProperty or scan method.
-Note depending on how a Property is created, it may or may not have an initial value.
-The current value stays as its last value after stream ended.
+You can create a Property from an EventStream by using either [`toProperty`](#stream-toproperty) or [`scan`](#observable-scan) method.
+Note: depending on how a Property is created, it may or may not have an initial value.
+The current value stays as its last value after the stream has ended.

 <a name="bacon-constant"></a>
 [`Bacon.constant(x)`](#bacon-constant "Bacon.constant(x)") creates a constant property with value x.